 - Add oil to the steel insert of the Instant Pot and press the Saute function.
 Press the Adjust button to move the selection to “Normal” and wait till the display reads “Hot.”
 Add the spices (pepper seeds, cloves, bay leaf, black cardamom, and cinnamon) and let it fry for around 30 seconds and then add garlic, ginger, and onions.
 Fry the onions till they turn soft and translucent (approximately 10- 15 minutes).

-- Add chili, coriander and cumin powder and continue frying them till they are soft and mushy, and oil begins to leave the sides of this onion – tomato base.
+- Add the tomatoes, chili, coriander and cumin powder and continue frying them till they are soft and mushy, and oil begins to leave the sides of this onion – tomato base.

 - Add milk or coconut milk (if using) and mix well.
 Hit warm/cancel and press the saute function and press the adjust button to move the selection to “Low”.
 Let it simmer for 2-3 minutes.
 Gently place the eggs in the pan and cover it with the gravy.
 Let it simmer for another 5 minutes.